IkeC/Milkwave/README.md

 * Send common key combinations using buttons
 * Customizable interface - show only what you need

 There are many tooltips explaining all features when you hover over the form elements.
+If you have any questions, don't be afraid to [ask for support](#support)!

 ## New in Milkwave 1.6

+- Improved performance
+  - 30% -> 5% CPU usage on test system
 - Black mode (Ctrl+F12)
   - Hides all preset rendering
   - Fonts, sprites and messages are still rendered